// Blog

 It’s flexible and can be calibrated up or down depending on your needs.
 If it’s mission critical to grow an account, you can drill down into each of these categories, but if you have an account that needs less rigor, you can use the same process and work through it faster.

-5. Review: Analyze KPIs and make adjustments to your action plan
+• Review: Analyze KPIs and adjust your action plan

 What the Top Performers do well is embedded into the 5-stage account-management process.
 If you want your account management efforts to yield results, follow a process that covers these areas.

-5. They put the right people in the right roles
+5. Put the right people in the right roles

 Sounds like a lot, right?
 That’s because it is.
 In fact, there are 6 account management roles that need to be represented on your account teams, but very rarely does the key account manager, or one person, do them all well.